Check your refund status

 How long will it take to get your refund?

-The Where’s my Refund application shows where in the process your refund is.
-When we've finished processing your return, the application will show you the date your refund was sent.
-All returns are different, and processing times will vary.
+Since this is a unique year, we aren't able to give specific estimates for how long it will take to receive your refund.
+You can use our Where’s My Refund tool to see where in the process your refund is.
+When we've finished processing your return, the tool will show you the date your refund was sent.

 What can slow down your refund?